SkypLabs/wordpress-backup-data/README.md

     docker run --rm -it -v <local path>:/backups docker.io/skyplabs/wordpress-backup-data

-The *local path* refers the folder on your host system where the backup file will be stored.
+*local path* refers to the folder on your host system where the backup file will be stored.

 If you want to store the backup file in your current directory :